7. Fertilization

 where:

-is the amount of N in inccorporated crop residues (kg N–1 ha, see Residue removal & incorporation).
+is the amount of N in crop residues incorporated into soil (kg N ha–1).
+See 6.4.
+Residue removal & incorporation.

-is the amount N uptake by cover crops following the main crop (kg N–1 ha, see Cover crop C and N production).
+is the amount N uptake by cover crops following the main crop (kg N ha–1).
+See Cover crop C and N production.

-is the area fraction of cover crops following the main crop (see Equation 6.6).
+is the area fraction of cover crops following the main crop (unitless).
+See Equation 6.6.

-is the fraction of mineralized N that is available to crops, with a default value of 0.9 for grasslands, and 0.7 for other crops.
+is the fraction of mineralized N that is available to crops (unitless), with a default value of 0.9 for grasslands, and 0.7 for other crops.

 Finally, the total plant available N is determined by combining the two parts above: